Washington says Russians seeking US immigrant visas must travel to Warsaw | DW | 25.10.2021

 The US State Department on Sunday said that Russians hoping to get an immigrant visa to the US must travel to the embassy in Warsaw, Poland.

-The move comes soon after Russia limited the number US diplomatic staff in their land.
+The move comes soon after Russia limited the number US diplomatic staff in its land.

 Washington's decision qualifies Russians as "homeless nationals" who can apply for visas in third countries.